Blackstone (BX) Set to Announce Earnings on Thursday

-Blackstone (NYSE:BX – Get Rating) is scheduled to release its earnings data before the market opens on Thursday, April 20th.
+Blackstone (NYSE:BX – Get Rating) is scheduled to be releasing its earnings data before the market opens on Thursday, April 20th.
 Analysts expect Blackstone to post earnings of $1.01 per share for the quarter.
-Persons interested in participating in the company’s earnings conference call can do so using this link.
+Investors that wish to register for the company’s conference call can do so using this link.

-Blackstone (NYSE:BX – Get Rating) last posted its quarterly earnings data on Thursday, January 26th.
-The asset manager reported $1.07 EPS for the quarter, beating analysts’ consensus estimates of $0.95 by $0.12.
-The company had revenue of $1.70 billion during the quarter, compared to analysts’ expectations of $2.62 billion.
+Blackstone (NYSE:BX – Get Rating) last announced its quarterly earnings data on Thursday, January 26th.
+The asset manager reported $1.07 EPS for the quarter, beating the consensus estimate of $0.95 by $0.12.
 Blackstone had a return on equity of 19.43% and a net margin of 20.52%.
-During the same quarter in the prior year, the business earned $1.71 earnings per share.
+The firm had revenue of $1.70 billion for the quarter, compared to analyst estimates of $2.62 billion.
+During the same period in the prior year, the company earned $1.71 EPS.
 On average, analysts expect Blackstone to post $5 EPS for the current fiscal year and $6 EPS for the next fiscal year.

 Blackstone Increases Dividend